pve/foobotapi/main.md

 # Overall architecture
-One of the objectives of this project is to be minimalistic: don't introduce components just for convenience, only because they usefully make a point.
+One of the objectives of this project is to be minimalistic: don't introduce components just for convenience, only introduce them when they usefully make a point.
+We also want to know security wise what the minimal permissions are that are required to make this work.

 The overall architecture of the solution has the following components:
 - At the core of the architecture is a 'serverless' function that regularly pulls data from the